- Stretch marks are caused by the tearing of the dermis, the layer below the epidermis, and are typically due to sudden weight gain or loss.

 Can Microdermabrasion Remove Stretch Marks?

 While microdermabrasion will not completely remove these marks, multiple studies have demonstrated that this treatment can effectively reduce their appearance.
 However, regular sessions are essential – some patients may need up to 10 treatments before they see significant results.
-The amount of sessions needed will ultimately depend on the severity of the stretch marks.
+The number of sessions needed will ultimately depend on the severity of the stretch marks.

 As a standalone skin care treatment, microdermabrasion is most effective for those with mild-to-moderate stretch marks.
 Those with more severe, deeper marks would benefit from a combination of treatments, such as a chemical peel and a retinoid cream, to achieve comparable results.